Bibek-9078/Industrial-Safety-Compliance-System-with-YOLOv7-Detection/README.md

 - if the person is wearing white helmet and not vest then it is consider as **non-Compliant_Supervisor**.

 - if the person is wearing yellow helmet and not vest then it is consider as **non-Compiliant_Worker**.

+# conclusion

+The YOLOv7 detection model serves as a robust tool for ensuring compliance with safety regulations in industrial settings.
+By accurately detecting persons, vests, and helmet colors in real-time video frames, the model enables the classification of individuals based on helmet color and vest presence.
+Compliance criteria are clearly defined, allowing for the identification of compliant electricians, fire department personnel, supervisors, and workers based on their attire.
+Additionally, the model efficiently flags instances of non-compliance, such as when a person wears a helmet without a corresponding vest, thus aiding in maintaining safety standards within industrial environments.